UPDATED: APRIL 27, 2023 | 2 MIN READ

 However, as they accrue more experience and maturity, drivers will begin to see more excellent discount offers and lower premium rates provided by these insurance companies.

-When seeking a lower premium rate, it is in your best interest to have a clean record regarding accidents.
+When seeking a lower premium rate, having a clean record regarding accidents is in your best interest.
 If an insurance company is paying for at-fault car accidents too often, then it is highly likely that they will raise your rates as a result.

 Ultimately, when you file a claim, your premium could increase.
 The more claims you file, the more you’re seen as a risk.